 Disney tickets are non-transferrable–they are tied to your fingerprint once partially used.
 If you get burned by these sellers with a partially-used or counterfeit ticket, Disney won’t have sympathy.
 You’ll have to pay full price for tickets at the park gates.
 Not exactly the best way to start the day on a Disney vacation!

 The good news is that there are several legitimate, authorized Walt Disney World ticket sellers that can be trusted.
-In addition to Undercover Tourist, we recommend ParkSavers.
+In addition to Get Away Today, we recommend Undercover Tourist, Official Ticket Center, and ParkSavers.
 Readers of this blog can save an extra $2 per ticket at ParkSavers with discount code DISNEYTOURISTBLOG at check-out.
-Other good options include Get Away Today and Official Ticket Center.

 If you’re comparing prices, remember to compare apples to apples: Disney prices don’t include the Florida 6.5% tax, whereas prices from the sellers we recommend do include tax into the final price you pay.
 Sorry bold that all, but we get so many comments from people who miss that, and wonder why the discounts aren’t as good as promised.
 Also make sure you’re comparing Park Hopper tickets to regular tickets or not.
 Lots of people make mistakes in not comparing the same tickets to one another.